Rivington Heritage Trust

-Rivington Heritage Trust, an arm of United Utilities was formed 1997, is a vehicle created to obtain charitable funding for United Utilities to enable the PLC to reduce costs of its statutory obligations to upkeep and maintain its Rivington property.
+Rivington Heritage Trust, an arm of United Utilities, was formed 1997 to obtain charitable funding for United Utilities to enable the company to reduce costs of its statutory obligations to upkeep and maintain its Rivington property.

 Previously known as the United Utilities Heritage Foundation, it aims to preserve the Terraced Gardens at Rivington, Lancashire, England and is incorporated with charitable aims to "To consult with stakeholders on the use and development of Rivington Terraced Gardens for the benefit of the public and the environment."
-The objects are to conserve, preserve, maintain, protect and enhance for the benefit of the public land and structures of outstanding natural beauty or of historic or architecture", its headquarters have remained the United Utilities Head Office at Warrington, the freeholder of land it manages.
+The objectives are to conserve, preserve, maintain, protect and enhance for the benefit of the public land and structures of outstanding natural beauty or of historic or architecture", its headquarters have remained the United Utilities Head Office at Warrington, the freeholder of land it manages.